 SVA is composed of chapters, meaning that individuals do not apply for membership with the national organization.
 Instead, groups of student veterans, or chapters, can register for SVA Chapter Membership once the group has:

 Below is some information to get you started on the path to establishing your own student veteran organization, and sustainable success.
 Once you’ve completed these steps you are ready to apply for SVA chapter membership!
-These instructions are also available in PDF form.
-Learn how to create a Student Veterans Association Chapter.

 In order to establish a healthy organization, it is important to understand the key elements of creating a student veteran organization, and the best practices for running a chapter.
 SVA and Purdue University’s Military Family Research Institute co-created the Chapter Success Manual to serve as a guide for these initial steps.
 It contains step-by-step instructions on creating a business plan and chapter budget, as well as helpful advice from student veteran leaders nationwide.